open-quantum-safe/oqs-provider/CONFIGURE.md

 to track an old/stable `liboqs` release.
 Default is "main" (most current code).

+### liboqs_DIR

+If this environment variable is set, `liboqs` is not being built but used from the directory specified in this variable: Both `include` and `lib` directories must be present in that location.
+By not setting this variable, `liboqs` is build from source.

+### LIBOQS_BRANCH

+If set, this environment variable designates the `liboqs` branch to be built.
+If this variable is not set, the "main" branch is built.

+### MAKE_PARAMS

+This environment variable permits passing parameters to the `make` command used to build `openssl`, e.g., "-j 8" to activate 8-fold parallel builds to reduce the compilation time on a suitable multicore machine.

 ### OQS_SKIP_TESTS

 By setting this tests environment variable, testing of specific